-The exam is designed to be shorter than our lecture, but you may use the entire class time to complete it.
+The exam is designed to be approximately 30 minutes long, but you may use the entire class time to complete it.
 Don't rush, take your time with each question, and double-check your solutions before handing it in.

-For the exam, you may bring one 8.5x11-inch piece of paper, with anything on it (one side only).
+For the exam, you may bring one 8.5x11-inch piece of paper, with anything written or typed on it (one side only).
 You will submit this cheat sheet along with your exam, and you will not be permitted to use any other materials or notes during the exam.